cockpit-project/cockpit/doc/protocol.md

  * "package": the package to retrieve resource from
  * "path": path of the resource within the package.
- * "accept": various options for choosing the resource file
+ * "accept": array of various file extensions for content negotation

 The "package" may either be fully qualified (ie: package@host), although the host part is not used for routing, and the usual "open" command "host"